Lianghao93/HUST-PhD-Thesis-Latex-v3.1/README.md

     3. update the reference list according to the latest standard

     4. update the appendixs according to the latest standard

+    5. Change the line spacing to match the Word template

+    6. Added bold fonts to some fonts (Heiti & Kaiti)

+    7. Changed the font, font size, line spacing and indentation of the table of contents page to match the Word template

+    8. Updated header and footer

  by Li Lianghao (lianghao1993@hust.edu.cn; lianghao93@vip.qq.com)
+    Lin Jianqing (linjqcn@gmail.com)

 *******
 11/2020 V3.0 changes: